The Beagle Brigade

 -

-Monetary and item donation support are crucially needed right now.
+Monetary and item donation support are crucially needed.
 Financial contributions are welcomed through winonahumane.org/donate, and a special beagle supply wishlist is available on Amazon (tap here).
 Some item examples are below:

 Bleach (#1 most-needed cleaning item)